Truc4/arche/docs/wip/gpu-graphics-pipeline.md

 That host read every frame is the wall.
 The coherence analysis is *correct* to refuse residency here: the producer (physics) may be a GPU map, but the consumer (render) reads the same data on the CPU, so the data must be downloaded every frame.
-No placement algorithm — not even the joint optimizer in [`joint-placement.md`](joint-placement.md) — can remove an edge whose consumer genuinely lives on the CPU.
+No placement algorithm — not even the joint optimizer in [placement (static mapper)](../design/static-mapper.md) — can remove an edge whose consumer genuinely lives on the CPU.
 Keeping entity data in VRAM only pays off when **both** producer and consumer are on the GPU:

 ```